Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 \subsection{Open-source software}

-We have released a package in the Julia programming language to perform the sampling scheme which provides posterior estimates and convergence statistics for the Bayesian Network Regression model available as \texttt{BayesianNetworkRegression.jl} at the GitHub repository \url{https://github.com/solislemuslab/BayesianNetworkRegression.jl}.
+We released a Julia package to perform the sampling scheme which provides posterior estimates and convergence statistics for the Bayesian Network Regression model available as \texttt{BayesianNetworkRegression.jl} at the GitHub repository \url{https://github.com/solislemuslab/BayesianNetworkRegression.jl}.
 In addition, we provide all reproducible scripts for the simulation study (described in the next section) in the GitHub repository \url{https://github.com/samozm/bayesian_network_regression_imp}.